• A+

 Public Exhibition

-We are keen to engage with the local community and as part of our pre-application consultation we held a public exhibition in July 2022, in the local area to enable people to find out more about the proposal and provide us with their views.
+The feedback was taking into account along with the results of site surveys and assessments, as we refined the design.
+In July 2022, we held a public exhibition in the local area to enable people to find out more about the proposal and provide us with their views.
+RES staff were available to answer any questions or queries, and comment forms were available to gather feedback.

 All information provided at the public exhibition is also available to view below.